 I might have to re-print and try again later.

-If you’d like to download Santa’s thank you notes, do it right here.
+Click if you’d like to download a free set of Santa’s thank you notes.

 And if you’d like to download Santa’s letterhead, do it right here.No matter what you end up writing in your letter, or what boxes you end up checking, I hope you and your loved ones have a wonderful and magical Christmas together.
 Enjoy the time spent in each other’s company and make memories that you will cherish for a lifetime.
 I know I will be doing that.
 (And then I will be practicing my calligraphy.)